ResidenciesAn artist residency and exhibition programme hosted by Breeze Creatives in Newcastle upon Tyne

 Applications for the fourth round residency have now closed.

-2018 residency round will be announced Summer 2017 and will centre around The Great Exhibition of The North.
+2018 residency round will be announced August 2017 and will centre around The Great Exhibition of The North.

 The Experimental Studio residencies, established in 2014, offer contemporary artists working in any discipline to benefit from the opportunity of working for a concentrated period of time, supported by a communal environment, including the ongoing exhibition and events programme in the gallery and the opportunity to interact on both a formal and informal basis with other artists elsewhere in the studio and gallery centre, Bamburgh House.